 On 29 October 2019, the Company acquired 50% + 1 share of BTPP from Samsung C&T and became the owner of 100% interest in BTPP.
-As of the acquisition date, BTPP was on the brink of bankruptcy and did not actually perform any significant activities.
-Since 2017, creditors and suppliers have repeatedly sued due to the insolvency of BTPP, which in turn led to the seizure of property, and also significantly limited the activities of BTPP.
+As of the acquisition date, BTPP was on the brink of bankruptcy and did not actually perform any relevant activities.
+Since 2017, creditors and suppliers have repeatedly brought a suit due to the insolvency of BTPP, which in turn led to the seizure of property, and also substantially limited the activities of BTPP.
 On 6 December 2019, a temporary administrator was appointed by the court to control and conduct the bankruptcy process.

-Due to the enactment of quarantine measures and actions taken by state to support national economy, according to the Decree of the Government of the Republic of Kazakhstan dated 14 July 2020 No.443 it was ordered to suspend until 1 October 2020 the bringing before the court by creditors represented by public authorities and quasi-public sector entities of bankruptcy petitions with respect to legal entities and individual entrepreneurs, hence BTPP bankruptcy procedure has been temporarily suspended.
-As of 31 December 2020, legal proceedings on BTPP are not permitted yet and thus according to the management the Group does not have control and investments in BTPP are impaired in full
+In the light of quarantine measures and actions taken by the government to support national economy, according to the Decree of the Government of the Republic of Kazakhstan dated 14 July 2020 No.443, creditors represented by public authorities and quasi-public sector entities have been instructed to suspend the process of bringing before the court bankruptcy petitions with respect to legal entities and individual entrepreneurs until 1 October 2020.
+Hence BTPP bankruptcy procedure has been temporarily suspended.
+On 29 December 2021, the Company applied to the court for voluntary bankruptcy.
+Therefore, management believes that the Group has no control and the investment in BTPP is fully impaired.